Fluctuating landscapes and heavy tails in animal behavior: Introduction

-Our inspiration is the foraging behavior of the nematode \emph{C. elegans}, a pivotal model organism in genetics and neuroscience \cite{Brenner1974,Bargmann2013}.
-On a two-dimensional agar plate, worms move by propagating dorsoventral waves throughout their bodies; on short time scales, they control the frequency, wavelength, and direction of those waves to move forward, backward, or turn.
-Sequences of such short-lived movements exhibit signatures of chaos generating temporal variability in the worm's behavior \cite{Ahamed2021,Costa2023}.
-Despite this inherent unpredictability, Costa et al. \cite{Costa2023markovian} showed that by reconstructing unobserved influences through a time-delay embedding \cite{Takens1981,Sugihara1990,Sauer1991,Stark1999,Stark2003}, it is possible to build a high-fidelity Markov model that accurately predicts \emph{C. elegans} foraging behavior, rendering simulated worms nearly indistinguishable from real worms across a wide range of scales.
-This Markov model also recovered coarse-grained descriptions of the worm's foraging strategy, identifying long-lived metastable states that correspond to transitions between relatively straight paths (``runs'') and not-so-abrupt reorientations (``pirouettes'') \cite{Pierce-Shimomura1999,Costa2023markovian} (a two-state characterization that is akin to the run-and-tumbling of bacteria \cite{Fujiwara2002,Berg2004}).
-Recent analysis of posture-scale movements highlights how other organisms also exhibit stereotyped movements \cite{Berman2014a,Wiltschko2015,Johnson2020}, making stereotypy one of the few general \emph{principles} in the physics of animal behavior \cite{Brown2018,Berman2018}.
+Our starting point is the nematode \emph{C. elegans}, a pivotal model organism \cite{Brenner1974,Bargmann2013}.
+On a two-dimensional agar plate, worms move by propagating dorsoventral waves throughout their bodies and controlling their frequency, wavelength, and direction to move forward, backward, or turn.
+Long sequences of such short-lived movements exhibit signatures of chaos \cite{Ahamed2021,Costa2023}.
+Despite this inherent variability, time-delay embedding \cite{Takens1981,Sugihara1990,Sauer1991,Stark1999,Stark2003} yields a high-fidelity Markov model that predicts \emph{C. elegans} foraging behavior \cite{Costa2023markovian}.
+The resulting simulated worms are nearly indistinguishable from real ones across a wide range of scales.
+This Markov model also directly recovered long-lived metastable states that correspond to transitions between relatively straight paths (``runs'') and not-so-abrupt reorientations (``pirouettes'') \cite{Pierce-Shimomura1999,Costa2023markovian} (akin to the run-and-tumbling of bacteria \cite{Fujiwara2002,Berg2004}), thus providing an effective coarse-grained description of the dynamics.